About us

 In the wake of the events that unfolded in 2020, the lodge began a thoughtful and extensive series of upgrades aimed at raising and enhancing the overall guest experience.

-These renovations and improvements reflect the lodge’s commitment to providing a haven for travellers looking to relax, rejuvenate and reset in an evermore chaotic world.
+These renovations and improvements, which continue on an ongoing basis, reflect the lodge’s commitment to providing a haven for travellers looking to relax, rejuvenate and reset in an evermore chaotic world.